 Another step consumers must take with a debt management program is to freeze all but one credit card.
-That not only removes the temptation, it also allows you to start chipping away at the balance on those cards.
+That not only removes the temptation, it also allows you to start chipping away at the balance on those frozen cards.
 Debt management programs typically allow clients to keep one credit card active for use in an emergency.

 When Debt Management Is a Good Solution

-- You make only minimum payments on credit card bills
+- You make only minimum payments on credit card bills.

 Added Benefits of a Debt Management Program